lyhistory/lyhistory.github.io/docs/vuepress/docs/biography/edu/adult/Oral_and_Writing_Business.md

 For 2019–2021: As discussed with A, we launched the new  system in 2021, so I only have partial data for that year.
 Data prior to 2021 resides in the legacy system archives.
 However, we no longer have access to that system, nor do we have any documentation explaining its data structure or how to query it.
 C also mentioned during his handover that since the legacy system was decommissioned, nothing related to the legacy system was passed over.

 In short, we have no operational knowledge of how to retrieve or interpret that legacy data.
 If we need to validate it, it would require a significant time investment to dig through raw data without any technical reference, so it's not feasible in the short term.
+##### incident
+Yesterday's T+1 confirmed rate failed to generate.
+This was due to CompassFT data point loss exceeding 10%.
+Per our calculation algorithm, we suppress the confirmed rate when this happens.
+That said, I still have a few other things to look into.
+While I'm investigating those, would you like me to manually insert the confirmed rate for the 20260918 T+1 session so you can see it on the webpage?
+Or is that not needed?

+Ops can monitor the website for daily funding rate generation—that's how it's supposed to work.
+Previously, I think peter or someone else would call me if it failed to generate or if the generated rate didn't look right

+To summarize: don't rely on alerts only.
+Follow the SOP to check the actual values on the website.
+If you can see it on the website, it means the clearing system can see it too.
+For example, if you find a missing confirmed funding rate for the next session (e.g., at 2026-09-17 18:00), then we have the entire time window from 2026-09-17 18:00 to 2026-09-18 05:30 to fix it.

 #### it gov
 Hey, for that emergency change we're doing this weekend — do I need to fill out a form for approval or what?
 If so, mind sharing the template?